pvbaliuk/jsn-utils/README.md

 - `chunk<T>(array: T[], size: number): T[][]` - Splits array into chunks of the specified size
 - `isObjectEmpty(obj: object): boolean` - Checks if the given object is empty (contains no own properties)
 - `wait(ms: number): Promise<void>` - Returns a promise that resolves after the specified amount of time in milliseconds
+- `createPromisesCache` - deprecated; use createInFlightDeduper instead
-- `createPromisesCache` - Creates a cache for promises to prevent multiple simultaneous executions of the same asynchronous operation
+- `createInFlightDeduper` - Creates a deduplicator for in-flight promises or sync functions.
+Prevents duplicate executions for the same key while a promise is pending.
+Clears the entry after settlement